adap/flower/doc/source/contributing-baselines.rst

     #.
 Clone the (forked) Flower source code: :code:`git clone git@github.com:[your_github_username]/flower.git`
     #.
 Open the code in your favorite editor.
 #. **Create a directory for your baseline and add the FedAwesome code**
     #.
-Navigate to the baselines directory and run :code:`./dev/create-baseline.sh FedAwesome`
+Navigate to the baselines directory and run :code:`./dev/create-baseline.sh fedawesome`
     #.
-A new directory in :code:`baselines/FedAwesome` is created.
+A new directory in :code:`baselines/fedawesome` is created.
     #.
 Follow the instructions in :code:`EXTENDED_README.md` and :code:`README.md` in :code:`baselines/FedAwesome/`.
 #. **Open a pull request**
     #.
 Stage your changes: :code:`git add .`